AAEC4309 - Sustaining Global Ecology, Natural Resources and Economy

+Prerequisite: Junior standing.
 Challenges to global markets and environment across diverse systems and histories.
 Fulfills multicultural requirement.
-(Writing Intensive.)

 ATMO 1300.
 Introduction to Atmospheric Science

 An investigation of atmospheric properties and physical processes that determine current weather events and long-term climate conditions.
-Partially fulfills Core Natural Sciences requirement.
+Partially fulfills core Life and Physical Sciences requirement.

 BIOL 1305.
 Ecology and Environmental Problems

 An introduction to ecological principles and the analysis of environmental problems.
 Not for major credit.
 BIOL 1401, 1402, 1305, and 1306 may be taken in any sequence or simultaneously.
-Partially fulfills the lecture component of the Core Natural Sciences requirement.
+Partially fulfills the lecture component of the core Life and Physical Sciences requirement.

 BIOL 1401.
 Biology of Plants